-State Law (AB 2162)(2018) requires that jurisdictions allow permanent supportive housing as a permitted use by right in zoning districts where multi-family and mixed uses are permitted, this includes non-residential districts which allow multifamily uses.
+AB 2162 (2018) requires that jurisdictions allow permanent supportive housing as a permitted use by right in zoning districts where multi-family and mixed uses are permitted, this includes non-residential districts which allow multifamily uses.
 Accordingly supportive housing uses may only be reviewed against objective design standards applicable to residential uses permitted within the same district, consistent with statutory timelines, and without any conditional use permit or discretionary review process.
-AB 2162 also states that local jurisdictions may not impose any minimum parking requirements for supportive housing units located within half a mile0.5 miles of a public transit stop.
+AB 2162 also states that local jurisdictions may not impose any minimum parking requirements for supportive housing units located within 0.5 miles of a public transit stop.